phidra/notes/2021-04-03-the-single-responsibility-principle-revisited.md

 > If you really did a good job, you could even use part of your codebase on a different one.
 This is difficult to achieve, and it shouldn’t be a priority; just a nice bonus.

-C'est secondaire, mais ce point de vue intéressant : la réutilisabilité est importante surtout en tant que critère, mais n'est pas une fin en soi.
+C'est secondaire, mais ce point de vue est intéressant : la réutilisabilité est importante surtout en tant que critère, mais n'est pas une fin en soi.

 ## critique du SRP